 Staff Directory by Last Name

-Abby Adamczyk is the Libraries department’s primary liaison to the CoAS departments of Biology, Chemistry, and BEES (Biodiversity, Earth & Environmental Science) and is part of the Libraries liaison team for the College of Medicine.
+Abby Adamczyk is the liaison to the CoAS departments of Biology and Chemistry and is part of the Libraries liaison team for the College of Medicine.
 As a liaison librarian, she partners with faculty and students to foster the high levels of research and information skills required in life sciences research and scholarship and to develop greater awareness of research data management practices and trends in scholarly communications.

 Prior to joining Drexel, Abby was Research Librarian at the Eccles Health Sciences Library of the University of Utah.
-From 2006 -2011 she was a research technologist at McKusick-Nathans Institute of Johns Hopkins University where she participated in genetics research of autism and other disorders.
+From 2006 -2011 she was a research technologist in McKusick-Nathans Institute of Genetic Medicine at Johns Hopkins University where she participated in human genetics research.
 She holds a bachelor’s degree in Biochemistry from Indiana University of Pennsylvania, an MLIS with Health Resources & Services concentration from the University of Pittsburgh and is a member of the Academy of Health Information Professionals.

 Jay Bhatt is responsible for building library collections in engineering subject areas, outreach to faculty and students, and teaching information and research skills to faculty and students in Engineering, Biomedical Engineering, and related subject areas.
 He provides individual and small group consultations to students, instructional sessions to specific classes, online research support in both face to face and distance learning programs, and workshops for specialized research areas.